NeroReflex/Gishiki/Documentation/docs/installation/index.md

 ## Let's go!
-If you are a newcomer that doesn't like Heroku (or don't wanto to use it) I suggest you to follow the PHP 7.0 & nginx tutorial I have written for you.
+If you are a newcomer I suggest you to follow the PHP 7.0 & nginx tutorial I have written for you.

-If you want something that works in a few seconds [Heroku](installation/Heroku.md) is the right manual page!
+If you want something that works in a few seconds than the [PaaS](paas.md) page is the right manual page!